Stock events for argenx SE (ARGX)

 Ownership

-Institutional investors hold approximately 60.32% of argenx SE's stock, indicating strong professional conviction.
-Major institutional owners include Fmr Llc, Price T Rowe Associates Inc /md/, Janus Henderson Group Plc, Capital World Investors, Artisan Partners Limited Partnership, Avoro Capital Advisors LLC, BlackRock, Inc., Wellington Management Group Llp, Rtw Investments, Lp, Morgan Stanley, The Vanguard Group, Inc., Citadel Advisors Llc, Millennium Management LLC, and Baillie Gifford & Co.
-Individual ownership accounts for the remaining stake.
+argenx SE's ownership structure includes institutional, retail, and individual investors.
+Major institutional owners include Fmr Llc, Price T Rowe Associates Inc /md/, Janus Henderson Group Plc, Capital World Investors, Artisan Partners Limited Partnership, Avoro Capital Advisors LLC, BlackRock, Inc., Wellington Management Group Llp, Rtw Investments, Lp, Morgan Stanley, T. Rowe Price Group, Inc., The Vanguard Group, Inc., and Baillie Gifford & Co.
+Institutional investors hold a significant portion of the company's stock.

 Ask Our Expert AI Analyst